GooTechnologies/learn/manual/importing-models/index.md

 There are two ways to upload your 3d model into Create.

-1. Drop file on canvas
+1. Drop file on canvas.
-	or

 2. Use the import from disk feature on the "Import Assets"-popup.

 After you have selected your model and provided it to Create, the file will be uploaded to our servers.